 In 2000, Stephanie retired early due to making the ultimate sacrifice.
 Without thinking twice, she opened her arms wide for a student to come to her for safety.
-(It did not matter that the student was running and running fast.
-All that mattered was the student feared for his life, and she was his sworn safe zone) Once he reached her, she remembers feeling something solid, best described like a steel ball hitting her along the waistline.
+It did not matter that the student was running and running fast.
+All that mattered was the student feared for his life, and she was his sworn safe zone.
+Once he reached her, she remembers feeling something solid, best described like a steel ball hitting her along the waistline.
 But she refused to let go and wrapped her arms around the student for protection from the other student, who immediately stopped.
-Then she and the student fell backward into a door jam.
-Then upon feeling safe the student, who does not realize Stephanie is hurt, quickly becomes the aggressor.
-He moves violently about while still within the safety of her arms.
-For Stephanie knows if she let go of her student to ease her pain, the other student will beat him unmercifully.
-Stephanie holds on to her student until she’s able to get him to hear her “Clam Down, please.
-I’m hurt, I’m in pain, please Clam Down”.
+She and the student then fell backward into a door jam.
+Upon feeling safe, the student, who did not realize Stephanie was hurt, quickly became the aggressor.
+He moved violently about while still within the safety of her arms.
+Stephanie knew that if she let go of her student to ease her own pain, the other student would beat him unmercifully.
+Stephanie held on to her student until she was able to get him to hear the words “Calm down, please.
+I’m hurt, I’m in pain, please calm down”.
 The injury resulted in lower back, muscle, and nerve damage.
 After many months of different medications, physical therapy, surgeries, and modified work conditions, ultimately, the decision to retire was necessary to sustain a quality of life without heavy prescription pain medications and muscle relaxants.

 Lake County became her family's retirement home because of its rolling hills, beautiful lakes, and proximity to all of Central Florida's attractions, arts, and culture centers.
-Here is the best quality of life for active retirees.
-The partnership of Lake-Sumter State College and the Small Business Administration (SBA) was ideally to support economic development for those retirees seeking a second venture in the business world and the young generations to achieve their dreams of entrepreneurship.
+Lake County, Florida offers the best quality of life for active retirees.
+The partnership of Lake-Sumter State College and the Small Business Administration (SBA) was ideal to support economic development for those retirees seeking a second venture in the business world and the young generations to achieve their dreams of entrepreneurship.
 The growing cultural diversification invited numerous opportunities to share dignified and priceless worldly experiences.
 It was natural for her campaign to focus on education, quality living, economic and civic empowerment, immigration and environmental issues.